2024 Washington House of Representatives election: Soto Palmer v. Hobbs

-Judge Robert S. Lasnik of the United States District Court for the Western District of Washington ruled that the 15th legislative district violated the Voting Rights Act by diluting Latino votes in the Yakima Valley region and necessitated redrawing.
+In August of 2023, Judge Robert S. Lasnik of the United States District Court for the Western District of Washington ruled that the 15th legislative district violated the Voting Rights Act by diluting Latino votes in the Yakima Valley region and necessitated redrawing.

 Plaintiffs provided five remedial maps awaiting Lasnik's approval.
-On March 16, 2024, the judge selected a new redistricting map which significantly changes the boundaries of several districts in the Yakima Valley, especially districts 14 and 17.
+On March 15, 2024, the judge selected a new redistricting map which made significant changes to the boundaries of several districts in the Yakima Valley, especially districts 8, 13, 14, 15, and 16.

-Primary elections are scheduled for August 6.

 Retirements

-Eighteen incumbents did not seek re-election.
+Eighteen incumbents did not seek re-election with an additional incumbent seeking election in a different seat in the house.